drdna/Fgraminearum/MonsterPlexLoci.md

 Code and data for Population Genomic Studies of _Fusarium graminearum_

 ## Determine Allele Frequencies of SNPs within the NA1, NA2 and NA3 subgroups of the _F. graminearum_ population
-1. Use [FgramAlleleFreqs.pl](/scripts/FgramAlleleFreqs.pl) script to genetrate a table of allele frequency counts from the FgramHaplotypes.complete.txt file:
+1. Use [FgramAlleleFreqs.pl](/scripts/FgramAlleleFreqs.pl) script to generate a table of allele frequency counts from the FgramHaplotypes.complete.txt file:
 ```bash
 perl FgramAlleleFreqs.pl FgramHaplotypes.complete.txt > FgramAlleleFreqs.txt
 ```